florianhartung/debugger-rs/paper/main.typ

   - Core design
     - Debugger loop
     - Signal
-- Hardware debug registers vs. ptrace@ptrace
+- Hardware debug registers
   - Hardware debug registers: method for debugging that required kernel privileges
 - ptrace on a high level: a syscall for monitoring other processes
+- Using Hardware debug registers through ptrace
-- We choose (ptrace/hardware registers/both?) for our debugger design
+- We choose ptrace for our debugger design

 == Implementation
 #td